BiChong-Jin/Leetcode-Tracker-Blog/README.md

 2. About the Hosts:

-When you already deployed your django project to Render, you may face a `error 405 bad request`, after you updated the project into product mode, you have to edit the `ALLOWED_HOST` in the settings.py file.
+When you already deployed your django project to Render, you may face a `error 405 bad request`, after you updated the project into production mode, you have to edit the `ALLOWED_HOST` in the settings.py file.
 You can add your app's url on render, or you can just do `ALLOWED_HOST=['*']` to allow all.